qiwi/MaterialTextView/README.md

 ## Description
 This is QIWI's implementation of text field/view according to Material Design.
 It supports formattable input with masks since it uses [FormattableTextView](https://github.com/qiwi/FormattableTextView).

-This component uses MVVM pattern and it is highly customizable via styles in real time.
+This component is highly customizable via styles in real time.
-You can check user input for validity manually by firing viewModel's `validate()` method (it checks the text according to `actionValidator` property) or automatically during user's input by setting `inputValidator` property.
+You can check user input for validity manually by firing `validate()` method (it checks the text according to `actionValidator` property) or automatically during user's input by setting `inputValidator` property.

 Placeholder has 2 modes: animatable and normal.